Skip to content

 docker.volumes[0]=/home/user/selfsigned.crt:/etc/gitflic-runner/certs/selfsigned.crt

-4. Add the CA_CERTIFICATES_PATH variable to CI/CD:
+4. Add the CA_CERTIFICATES_PATH variable to CI/CD

 variables: